Why Attend A Support Group Meeting?

 Englewood, CO.
 80113

-Outdoor Mindset is a non-profit organization that unites and inspires people affected by neurological challenges through a common passion for the outdoors.
+This non-profit organization unites and inspires people affected by neurological challenges through a common passion for the outdoors.
 Their focus on relationships and the outdoors encourages people to change their perceptions of diagnosis from limitation to opportunity.